inbarvernia/Bookmark-Manager-Reloaded/README.md

 ```
 To set-up the appropriate tables, connect to the database in `psql` (using `\c bookmark_manager;`) and run the SQL scripts in `db/migrations` in order.

+Create a second database for tests using `\c bookmark_manager_test` and run the SQL scripts in `db/migrations` for it as well.

 ### To run the Bookmark Manager app
 run `rackup -p 4567`